steve-nt/on-going-project/D3liverables/Code/README.md

 ## Artifacts

-All generated artifacts are stored manually in`../Artifacts/`:
+All generated artifacts are stored in `../Artifacts/`:

 ### MFA Artifacts
 - `qr_*.png` - QR codes for TOTP enrollment